-Based on the assumptions underlying the calculation of the Fund's technical provisions as at 31 March 2018 and allowing for contributions to be paid to the Fund as described above, the funding level is expected to increase to 100% by the end of the recovery period.
+Based on the assumptions underlying the calculation of the Fund's technical provisions as at 31 March 2021, the funding level is expected to remain broadly stable (since the Scheme has a technical provisions surplus at the valuation date).

-The chart below illustrates the sensitivity of the technical provisions as at 31 March 2018 to variations of individual assumptions.
+The chart below illustrates the sensitivity of the technical provisions as at 31 March 2021 to variations of individual assumptions.
 (If more than one of these assumptions is varied, the effect may be greater than the sum of the changes from varying individual assumptions.)